Lightning-AI/litgpt/howto/inference.md

 ```bash
 python generate.py --quantize llm.int8 --prompt "Hello, my name is"
 ```

+For instance, `falcon-7b` requires ~15 GB without int8 and ~10GB with it.
+However, inference speed goes from 30 tokens/sec to 10 tokens/sec on an A100.
 See `python generate.py --help` for more options.

 You can also use GPTQ-style int4 quantization, but this needs conversions of the weights first: